 (viii) Amount received from the director of the Private company

-A company may receive an amount from the company director, in which case such amount is considered as an outstanding loan.
+A company may receive an amount from the company director, in which case such an amount is considered an outstanding loan.
 Therefore, the company must disclose such amounts in the board’s report.
 However, there is a condition for this amount to be considered an outstanding loan.
 The condition is that the director of the private company or relative of the director furnishes a declaration in writing that the amount is not given out of funds acquired by him by borrowing or accepting loans or deposits from others.
 Also, he has to furnish this declaration at the time of giving money to the company.